WoodyLinwc/Flashcard-Expo-V2/README.md

 4. Study Mode: Dedicated screen for studying flashcards with a focus on the current card.

 # What's Next?
-- ~~I'm considering adding a feature to allow users to import and export decks and cards.~~
+- ~~I'm considering adding a feature to allow users to import and export decks and cards.~~(Done, 12/10/2024)

 - A quiz and test mode will be good!